-Analysis of the 10 broad industrial groups shows that in 2015, the "government, health and education" and "distribution, transport, hotel and restaurant" industries provided the largest contributions to gross value added at current basic prices.
-These industries contributed 18.2% each to the total gross value added of £1,685 billion; with values of £306.7 billion and £306.1 billion respectively.
+Analysis of the 10 broad industrial groups shows that in 2016, the government, health and education industries provided the largest contribution to gross value added at current basic prices.
+These industries contributed 18.1% to the total gross value added of £1,756 billion; with a value of £317.5 billion.